cardboard-iguana/cardboard-iguana.com/log/2022-08-01-aws-deep-dive.md

 ## RDS

-Amazon’s “Relational Database Service” supports most common DBs:
+Amazon's "Relational Database Service" supports most common DBs:

 * MySQL/MariaDB
 * PostgrSQL
 * MS SQL Server
 * Oracle SQL

-RDS abstracts the underlying database *server*, so it’s a bit like Google App Engine, but for DBs.
+RDS abstracts the underlying database *server*, so it's a bit like Google App Engine, but for DBs.
 Patching, backups, redundancy, etc. can all be configured in RDS without having to deal with the low-level differences in these operations between different DB flavors.

-Amazon also provides a “lift and shift” service to aid migration from on-prem DBs to EC2-backed “RDMS” (”Relational Database Management Service”) systems.
+Amazon also provides a "lift and shift" service to aid migration from on-prem DBs to EC2-backed "RDMS" ("Relational Database Management Service") systems.
 These support the same databases as RDS, but function in a more traditional, server-centric fashion.

 Aurora is an in-house database developed by Amazon for high availability scenarios.
 It supports up to 15 replicase across up to 3 availability zones, and can be configured in MySQL or PostgreSQL compatibility mode.
 Aurora is only available on RDS (it *cannot* be deployed on a managed server).